Dawn4life/Entity/README.md

-1.7 & 1.8 NPC & Hologram library for Bukkit.
+1.7 & 1.8 NPC and Hologram library for Bukkit.